Installing Key Trustee KMS

 Setting Up an Internal Repository

 You must create an internal repository to install Key Trustee KMS.
-For instructions on creating internal repositories (including Cloudera Manager, CDH, and Cloudera Navigator encryption components), see Creating and Using a Parcel Repository for Cloudera Manager if you are using parcels, or Creating and Using a Package Repository for Cloudera Manager if you are using packages.
+For instructions on creating internal repositories (including Cloudera Manager, CDH, and Cloudera Navigator encryption components), see Using an Internal Parcel Repository if you are using parcels, or Using an Internal Package Repository if you are using packages.

 Installing Key Trustee KMS Using Parcels

 - Go to .

 - Click Configuration and add your internal repository to the Remote Parcel Repository URLs section.
 See Configuring the Cloudera Manager Server to Use the Parcel URL for Hosted Repositories for more information.

 - Download, distribute, and activate the Key Trustee KMS parcel.
 See Managing Parcels for detailed instructions on using parcels to install or upgrade components.

 Installing Key Trustee KMS Using Packages

 - After Setting Up an Internal Repository, configure the Key Trustee KMS host to use the repository.
-See Modifying Clients to Find the Repository for more information.
+See Modifying Clients to Use the Internal Repository for more information.

 - Because the keytrustee-keyprovider package depends on the hadoop-kms package, you must add the CDH repository.
-See To add the CDH repository for instructions.
-If you want to create an internal CDH repository, see Creating a Local Yum Repository.
+See Step 1: Configure a Repository for instructions.

 - Install the keytrustee-keyprovider package using the appropriate command for your operating system: